nihaomiao/CVPR23_LFDM/README.md

 Updates
 -----
+[Updated on 03/27/2023] Added the illustration of training a LFDM for MHAD dataset.

+[Updated on 03/27/2023] Released a testing demo for MHAD dataset.

 [Updated on 03/26/2023] Added the illustration of training a LFDM for MUG dataset.

 [Updated on 03/26/2023] Now our paper is available on [arXiv](https://arxiv.org/abs/2303.13744).